scottrfrancis/amazon-chime-sdk-pstn-audio-workshop/docs/how-it-works/README.md

 PSTN Audio has three cloud objects:

 * Phone Numbers
-* SIP Media Appliance (SMA) - a software interface that connects phone events to lambda functions
+* SIP Media Appliance (SMA) - a software interface that connects phone events to  AWS Lambda (Lambda) functions
 * SIP Rules - a software configuration that maps a phone number to an SMA

-You can think about these as if they were other cloud objects, like S3 is a storage bucket.
-They are created and destroyed either from the [Amazon Chime SDK Console](https://console.chime.aws.amazon.com/) or through scripts using the [Amazon Cloud Development Kid (CDK)](<https://aws.amazon.com/cdk/>).
+You can think about these as if they were other cloud objects, just like Amazon Simple Storage Service (S3) is a storage bucket.
+They are created and destroyed either from the [Amazon Chime SDK Console](https://console.chime.aws.amazon.com/) or through scripts using the [Amazon Cloud Development Kit (CDK)](<https://aws.amazon.com/cdk/>).
 Using the CDK, you can can manage these objects through the [cdk-amazon-chime-resources](https://www.npmjs.com/package/cdk-amazon-chime-resources) npm module.

 ## Three Interfaces

 PSTN Audio uses three software intefaces:

 * The SIP Media Appliance object (SMA) sends telephony "events" to a lambda
-* The lambda replies to "events" with "actions"
+* The Lambda replies to "events" with "actions"
 * API calls to the Amazon Chime SDK service

 ## Typical Incoming Call Interaction